Contract Signature Authority Memo

 The following items should be considered when you review contracts prior to signature:

-- Any “hold harmless” or “indemnification” or “liquidated damages” language should be reviewed with one of the Legal Services staff in the contracting area (Andrew Norman and Ben Griffiths) unless it conforms to the standards provided by that office.
+- Any “hold harmless” or “indemnification” or “liquidated damages” language should be reviewed with one of the Legal Services staff in the contracting area (Kathy Irwin and Ben Griffiths) unless it conforms to the standards provided by that office.

 - Contractors providing services must have adequate insurance of various types and must provide insurance certificates to prove such coverage.
 Risk Management will advise on those requirements.
 Certificates of Insurance received from contractors should be forwarded to Risk Management.